 In the 1840s, Dickens lived in Italy and Switzerland and wrote the works Dombey and Sons and David Copperfield.
 This period is considered to be Dickens’ most mature as his novels became more serious.
 He also took up the editorship of Daily News which advocated for liberal social reforms.

-In the 1850s Dickens and his family moved to Tavistock House where he wrote some of his best-known works.
+In the 1850s Dickens and his family moved to Tavistock House where he wrote some of his best-known works, including some of his poetry.
 These included Bleak House, Hard Times, and Little Dorrit.
 The now very wealthy author hired actors and actresses for a play written by his close friend, Wilkie Collins.
 One of these women turned out to be Ellen Ternan, whom Dickens would love for the rest of his life.
 He separated from his wife in 1858 and never saw her again.
 Due to the fact that only a few letters belonging to the writer survived, it is unclear what kind of relationship, if any, he maintained with Ternan.

 In an effort to once more secure his finances, Dickens embarked on another series of tours, the first of which lasted from 1858 to 1859.
 His final novels, A Tale of Two Cities and Great Expectations, were published in 1859 and 1861; both of these novels were great successes.
 He also continued to contribute to journals.